Jean Arnault

-Jean Arnault is a French diplomat who currently serves as United Nations Secretary-General António Guterres' Personal Envoy on Afghanistan and Regional Issues.
+Jean Arnault is a French diplomat who currently serves as United Nations Secretary-General António Guterres' Personal Envoy to lead United Nations efforts on the conflict in the Middle East and its consequences as well as United Nations Special Coordinator for Lebanon; previously he served as Guterres' Personal Envoy on Afghanistan and Regional Issues.

 Early life and education

 Arnault studied philosophy, Linguistics and Political Science and graduated in philosophy from University of Sorbonne-Paris I. He holds a postgraduate diploma in conference interpretation from the Polytechnic of Central London-University of Westminster.